tedglim/Random-Interval-Reaction-Timer/README.md

 ![](RIRT.gif) </br></br>
 A Swift-based timer application.

-Users can set various visual/sound stimulus to randomly occur during a timer session.
+Users can set various visual/sound stimulus to randomly occur during a timed session.
 Used for reaction-based interval exercises.